A place where families can grow fresh food, children can play safely, and neighbors can gather.

 The Trust for Public Land worked with two local nonprofits—The Sustainable Resources Center and The Green Institute—to permanently protect these gardens.

-In 1990 TPL worked with Southside Community Land Trust to help stave off development on a portion of this community farm in Providence.
-The farm was able to continue as a community garden and a resource for the Providence School System.
+TPL worked with Southside Community Land Trust to prevent development on a portion of Southside Community Farm in Providence, Rhode Island, which continues as a community Providence School System resource.

 A cascade of flowers and greenery on Telegraph Hill, the garden was created by former resident Grace Marchant in a 30-year labor of love.